pytchlang/pytch-tutorials/script-by-script-catch-apple/tutorial.md

 self.go_to_xy(0, -145)
 ```

-The "`self.`" part at the start means we want the Sprite itself to do
+The “`self.`” part at the start means we want the Sprite itself to do
 something.

 {{< learner-task >}}